ngworker/lumberjack/libs/ngworker/lumberjack/http-driver/README.md

 Take this implementation as an advanced example of a log driver implementation.
 Some of the decisions made are not compatible with every existing log store.

-If more than one log store is supported or multiple endpoints for the same log store are used, one `LumberjackHttpDriverModule` must be configured per log store or endpoint.

 ## Implementation

 The following are complementary interfaces for the log driver implementation.